Direktori: 1989 - 1999

 In October 1992, the band, in only twelve hours, recorded seven new songs which, beside the previous demo recordings, were released on the debut album Čistićete ulice (You'll Be Cleaning the Streets).
 In November, the band entered the finals of the Brzi Bendovi Srbije (Fast Bands of Serbia) festival and won the best musical video award of 1992.
 Due to a misunderstanding with the Carlo record label, which released the debut first album, the band moved to Take It Or Leave It Records, and even though having new material ready for recording in mid-1993, it was in March 1994 that the band started recording the second album.
-Lesli se vraća krući (Leslie Come Harder, a pun on 'Lassie Come Home' that rhymes in Serbian) was released in March 1995 and the vinyl edition appeared a year later.
+Lesli se vraća krući (Leslie Returns Stiffer, a play on words for Serbian translation for 'Lassie Come Home' title) was released in March 1995 and the vinyl edition appeared a year later.
 The album featured eighteen new songs, including the cover of Vatreni Poljubac song "Doktor za rokenrol" ("Doctor For Rock and Roll").
 Guest appearances featured the Deca Loših Muzičara brass section, Plejboj member Dušan Petrović on saxophone, Ekatarina Velika keyboardist Margita Stefanović, former Logika Otkrića guitarist Goran Živković and Zion i Baga Baga percussionist Leša.
 At the time, German ska/reggae record label Pork Pie included the band's song "Skinhedi skankuju" ("Skinheads Skanking") on the various artists compilation United Colors Of Ska Vol. 2 featuring young ska acts from all over the world.

 In May 1995, the band performed at the Belgrade Dom Omladine with most of the musicians involved with the album recording.
 In the meantime, they decided to leave Take It Or Leave It and move to LVO Records which rereleased the band's second album.
 In January 1996, the band recorded a new version of "Ide voz" for Red Star football chant compilation.
 The band also worked on the soundtrack and appeared in the movie Geto (Ghetto), performing the song "Životinjska farma" ("Animal Farm").
 On October 25 of the following year, the band performed at the Belgrade's KST when Serbian bands performed cover versions of punk rock classics.
 The song "Old McDonald", performed at the concert, appeared on the various artists compilation Punk You All.
 The band also appeared on the various artists compilation Svi protiv svih (Everybody Against Everyone), released for the Paket Aranžman TV show 10th anniversary, with the tracks "Skinhedi skankuju", "Roboti od krvi i mesa" ("Blood and Flesh Robots") and "Mi volimo pivo" ("We Love Beer").